smartclash/patchy2/README.md

 The officical site for patchy is:

     http://projects.absolutedouble.co.uk/patchy/

+Setup is as follows:

+1.

+  	Create the database using the installer (install.php)

+2.

+  	Edit the config file to your liking (/assets/php/main/config.php)

+  	Add your database to the db.php file (/assets/php/main/db.php)

+3.
+	Stay tuned for updates, apart from that, your done :)

 So long as the homepage links to this repo I don't mind if you use it commerically.